CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: CROCS: The Two-Stage Consumer Clustering Framework

 CROCS should be regarded primarily as a framework for approaching consumer clustering.
-As such, we do not prescribe any particular clustering approach (i.e. normalisation procedure, representation method, distance measure, clustering algorithm and prototype definition) be used within it --- the framework is compatible with any of the plethora of existing clustering components.
-For a comparison of representation methods, distance measures and clustering algorithms applied specifically for clustering DLPs as in stage one of our framework, we direct the reader to our previous comparative study \cite{Yerbury2024b}.
+As such, we do not prescribe any particular clustering approach (i.e. normalisation procedure, representation method, distance measure, clustering algorithm and prototype definition) for constructing RLSs --- the framework is compatible with any of the plethora of existing clustering components.
+However, for a comparison of representation methods, distance measures and clustering algorithms applied specifically for clustering DLPs as here in stage one, we direct the reader to our previous comparative study \cite{Yerbury2024b}.
 Meanwhile, the aforementioned prototypes could be for instance average, medoid or median profiles as the practitioner deems optimal for the given application.
 Furthermore, aligning with an earlier point regarding the utility of normalisation to direct a clustering algorithm to find similarity based on shape rather than magnitude, we recommend some form of normalisation (e.g. min-max or $z$-normalisation \cite{Yerbury2024}) be applied to the DLPs prior to clustering.